CyberTrackerConservation/ctdoc/_pages/rilla/rilla.md

 ---
 layout: default
-title: Rilla Forms
+title: Google Forms™
 has_children: false
 nav_order: 4750
 permalink: /rilla
 ---

-# Rilla Forms
+# Google Forms™

-## What is Rilla Forms?
+## What are Google Forms™?
-[Rilla Forms](https://rillaforms.com) is a mobile application designed to take your Google Forms™ offline.
-You can use it to create and share surveys.
+Google Forms™ is a simple and powerful form creation and reporting system which comes with your Google account.
+Forms are created in a [form designer](https://forms.google.com) and collected data feeds into a [spreadsheet](https://sheets.google.com).

 ## CyberTracker Connector
-CyberTracker supports data collection for Rilla Forms.
-This includes downloading forms, data collection and submission.<br/>
+By using a companion add-on called [Rilla Forms](https://rillaforms.com), your form can be used in CyberTracker.
+While Forms™ has only a few question types and styles, Rilla extends them by adding `tags` to question descriptions.
+For example, if you add `#number` to a `short-answer` question, then it will become a number keypad question.
+This provides support for the full range of CyberTracker features and creates a tool for offline surveys.

 ## Getting started
 A demo video showing how Rilla Forms works:<br/>